getAlby/bitcoin-connect/README.md

     - `icon-only` - display the button as an icon without "Connect wallet"
     - `disabled` - mark the button as disabled. _NOTE: in react disabled={false} will not work - attribute must be omitted_
 - `<lwc-modal/>` - render the modal on its own
-  - Optional Arguments:
-    - `on-close` - callback when modal is closed
 - `<lwc-connector-list/>` - render the list of connectors on their own
 - _more components coming soon_